AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 **DMX output:** Allows you to disable all output to the onboard Visualiser (this is the same as the on/off button in the main Visualiser bar).

 **Auto Assign:** Sets whether Titan will automatically assign Visualiser output on a new output line if you patch to a line that doesn't already exist.

+### DMX /sACN Input

+An sACN Input Universe can be assigned to a DMX line to read values from another console for programming.
+Inputs are shown in purple.

+When an input has been assigned to a line, the line header shows details of the input including universe number and a status indicator (green=receiving data, amber=holding data, grey=no data).
+Held data can be cleared using the   <Keys.ContextKey>Clear DMX Input Cache</Keys.ContextKey> context menu option.

+Details of how to use the sACN input for programming are given in the [Using DMX/sACN Input](/controlling-fixtures/changing-fixture-attributes.md#using-dmxsacn-input) section.

 ## DMX Overview